-I can be guilty of working late and allowing my mind to head off back into work mode.
-However I have found reading a book even one that is work related for example most of what Kelly Brogan MD writes about I find fascinating or more textbooks that help you learn and understand different practices you can use with clients.
+I can be guilty of working late and allowing my mind to creep back into work mode.
+However, I have found reading a book helps me to shift into sleep mode.
+Even one that is work related, for example most of what Kelly Brogan MD writes about I find fascinating or more textbooks that help you learn and understand different practices you can use with clients.

 The irony in reading “Why We Sleep” by Matthew Walker isn’t lost on me as although its a great read jam packed with nuggets on what is sleep, how we sleep, the science of sleep and provides a better understanding of what a good nights sleep really is, I have had it for over 2 years and I have yet to finish it as I fall asleep, as I’ve said reading any book in bed.
 I’m sorry as I know thats a case of lucky me.

 However, over the past few months with the COVID pandemic and the constant feeling of the bogey man at the front door I have been trying to read real books, ones made from paper and you can hold in your hand, and do not have to be in anyway connected to work.

 Having said that the book I am hooked on at the moment, Ben Thomson’s take on politics in the UK and specifically governance of Scotland and staying within the UK versus independence.
 This book specifically covers the option of Home Rule the middle ground option, maybe even the way to get a win-win if there is such a thing in issues of such historical magnitude.